AnsgarZ/joomla-basic-popup/README.md

 # joomla-basic-popup
-A Joomla module to show a popup containing an image or custom text
+A Joomla module to show a basic simple popup containing an image or custom text

 Some aspects: